samuelkyfung/samuelkyfung.github.io/_pages/about.md

 ---
 # About me

 I am a Ph.D. candidate studying urban feedbacks on extreme weather.
-I have received a the Future Investigator in NASA Earth and Space Science and Technology (FINESST) for the research on the effect of urban resilience enhancing strategies on modulating extreme rainfall in Houston.
+I have received the Future Investigator in NASA Earth and Space Science and Technology (FINESST) for the research on the effect of urban resilience enhancing strategies on modulating extreme rainfall in Houston.
 I am working on multiple projects now:
   1. The importance of detail urban characterization in simulating extreme rainfall.
   2. The impact of urbanization on tornados.
   3. The effect of urban resilience enhancing strategies on Houston extreme rainfall.